RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

     print("Hello, World!")

 This is an example of using the **print function**, which doesn't actually print anything on paper.
 It displays a value on the screen.
-In this case, the result is the words:
+In this case, the result is the phrase:

 .. sourcecode:: python